-By John Gallagher (with some input from Dennis Small)
+By John Gallagher (with input also by Dennis Small)

 Prefaratory note, 17-7-17